 - Other activities: 16%

-How to evolve your B2B lead generation strategy for today’s buyer journey
+How to evolve your B2B lead generation strategy for today’s buyers

-It’s time to adopt a more realistic, helpful way of meeting buyers where they are.
+It’s time to adopt a more realistic, helpful way of meeting buyers where they shop.
 Here are some ways your organization can adapt to the new reality.

-Almost all (90%) of all buyers reported revisiting‚ or looping back to at least one job as part of their overall purchasing process.
-That means they interact with marketing and sales multiple times before making a buying decision, and customer success isn’t introduced until they’ve agreed to a purchase.
+Almost all (90%) buyers reported circling back to at least one step of the buying journey before making a purchase.
+As a result, they interact with marketing and sales multiple times before making a buying decision, and customer success isn’t introduced until they’ve agreed to a purchase.

-It’s more important than ever that your marketing, sales, and customer success teams work in tandem from the beginning of the journey.
-Rather than acting like a relay team, they can approach the customer relationship as a group of advisers/consultants that guide buying groups and connect them with resources.
+Today, it’s more important than ever that your marketing, sales, and customer success teams work in tandem from beginning to end.
+Rather than acting like a relay team, they can approach the customer relationship as a group of advisers that guide buying groups and connect them with resources.

-Customer success platform Vitally advises introducing Customer Success early in the sales process to make buying jobs easier and to make the transfer of responsibility as seamless as possible once a deal closes.
+Customer success platform Vitally suggests introducing your customer support team early in the sales process to make buying jobs easier and to make the transfer of responsibility as seamless as possible once a deal closes.

 “The fear of a complicated implementation process is a significant obstacle for some prospects to overcome,” says Kevin Fu, head of revenue at Vitally.
 “CSMs have been through it all and can explain to the potential customer, with firsthand knowledge, what the implementation will look like.”